Admission Deadlines Fall: July 20

 3 credits in critical thinking in the humanities

-19 elective credits
+19 credits in elective courses

 Core courses for the major that must be taken at GW